Best Of17 min read

 Nimble

-Nimble is the smallest-scope tool on this list, and that's completely by design.
-It's built around the idea of relationship intelligence — pulling in social media data, enriching contact profiles automatically, and helping you stay on top of your network without constant manual data entry.
-For a solopreneur or a very small team where relationships are literally everything, it's genuinely useful in a way that bigger CRMs aren't.
+Nimble is the smallest-scope tool on this list, and that's completely intentional.
+It's built around relationship intelligence — pulling in social media data, enriching contact profiles automatically, and helping you stay on top of your network without endless manual data entry.
+For a solopreneur or very small team where relationships are everything, it's genuinely useful in a way bigger CRMs aren't.

 Don't expect a full sales pipeline powerhouse.
-But if you sell through LinkedIn and need a lightweight CRM that keeps your contacts organized and enriched without turning data entry into a part-time job?
-Nimble earns its keep.
+But if you sell through LinkedIn and need a lightweight CRM that keeps your contacts organized and enriched?
+Nimble earns its place.

 Key Features: